-Identity Identity confusion Through experimentation An apathetic adolescent or with different roles, the one who experiences adolescent develops an pressures and demands integrated and stable self- from others may feel definition; forms confusion about his or her commitments to future adult identity and role in society. roles.
+Identity Identity confusion Through experimentation An apathetic adolescent or with different roles, the one who experiences adolescent develops an pressures and demands integrated and stable selffrom others may feel definition that they are confusion about his or her comfortable with. identity and role in society.
+They may feel alienated. (image source: unknown)